ssparvez/cryptofy/README.md

 ## The Stack
 The frontend utilizes [Angular 5](https://angular.io/) and leverages Google's cloud-based backend service, [Firebase](https://firebase.google.com/), with Cloud Firestore (a NoSQL database engine).

-Data is fetched from the News API, Coin Market Cap and CryptoCompare.
+3rd Party Data is fetched from the News API, Coin Market Cap and CryptoCompare.